Pylons/pyramid/docs/designdefense.rst

 Rationale
 +++++++++

-Here are the main rationales involved in the :mod:`repoze.bfg` decision to use the ZCA registry:
+Here are the main rationales involved in the :mod:`pyramid` decision to use the ZCA registry:

 - Pedigree.
 A nontrivial part of the answer to this question is "pedigree".
-Much of the design of :mod:`repoze.bfg` is stolen directly from :term:`Zope`.
-Zope uses the ZCA registry to do a number of tricks.  :mod:`repoze.bfg` mimics these tricks, and, because the ZCA registry works well for that set of tricks, :mod:`repoze.bfg` uses it for the same purposes.
-For example, the way that :mod:`repoze.bfg` maps a :term:`request` to a :term:`view callable` is lifted almost entirely from Zope.
+Much of the design of :mod:`pyramid` is stolen directly from :term:`Zope`.
+Zope uses the ZCA registry to do a number of tricks.  :mod:`pyramid` mimics these tricks, and, because the ZCA registry works well for that set of tricks, :mod:`pyramid` uses it for the same purposes.
+For example, the way that :mod:`pyramid` maps a :term:`request` to a :term:`view callable` is lifted almost entirely from Zope.
 The ZCA registry plays an important role in the particulars of how this request to view mapping is done.